daniel-e/blog/src/_posts/2015-09-25-MNIST-handwritten-digits-for-Octave.md

 export PATH=/opt/rust-VERSION/bin:$PATH
 </code></pre>

-If Rust was installed successfully we can create a new project with cargo:
+If Rust was installed successfully we create a new project with cargo:

 <pre>
 cargo new --bin convert
 </pre>

-Append the following two lines (which specify the required dependencies and where to search for them) to `Cargo.toml` in the directory created by the command above.
+Append the following two lines (which specify the required dependencies and where to search for them) to `Cargo.toml` which is located in the directory created by the command above.

 <pre>
 [dependencies]
 rustml = { git = "https://github.com/daniel-e/rustml.git" }
 </pre>

-Now, put the following content into the file `main.rs` in the directory `src`:
+Put the following content into the file `main.rs` which is located in the directory `src`:

 <pre><code class="rust">extern crate rustml;